HomuraCat/cf/README.md

-# Here is some of my code in codeforces
+# Here is some of my codes in codeforces